sufie-mi/tea-flower-model/README.md

 The TFSC (Tea Flowering Stage Classification) model is an Artificial Neural Network (ANN).
 This project provides the model architecture and the corresponding code for its implementation.

-The tea flowering dynamics visualization code generates dynamic change graphs for three types of flower counts: buds, blooming flowers (B flowers), and withered flowers (W flowers) over time.
+The tea flowering dynamics visualization code generates dynamic change graphs for three types of flower counts: flower buds, blooming flowers (B flowers), and withered flowers (W flowers) over time.